Update

 When an entry notice is not required

-- If the tenant verbally agrees with the entry, and
+• if the tenant verbally agrees with the entry,

 Disputes about entry

-During this time, it’s important that tenants, property owners and managers work together so we can make renting work for everyone.
+It is important that tenants, property owners and managers work together so we can make renting work for everyone and it’s important all parties:

 Tenants and property managers/owners should speak to one another and attempt to resolve the issue in the first instance.
 If an agreement can't be reached, the RTA's free, impartial dispute resolution service may be able to help.